 Having relationship problems?
 Can’t relax, your mind always races, memories keep intruding and affect your work, family, or social life?
-Tried a variety of ways to fix it but nothing really worked?
+Have you tried a variety of ways to fix it but nothing really worked?
 These are problems I can help you with.

 I focus on what’s happened to you vs. what’s wrong with you in two primary areas – relationships and couples as well as trauma.
 In the process I also work with individuals and children.
 I’ve helped several thousand people regain their lives, just like this woman, and I can help you as well.

-Couples I work with are often struggling with a lack of emotional and physical intimacy, they’ve lost respect and trust for each other, and have little companionship or communication.
-And they often have frequent arguments about finances, sex, children, social media, etc.
+Couples I work with are often struggling with a lack of emotional and physical intimacy.
+They’ve often lost respect and trust for each other, have little companionship, and complain of poor communication.
+And they often have frequent arguments about finances, sex, children, social media, etc. Sound familiar?

 I help couples open up to each other, rebuild mutual respect, trust, and honesty, understand what’s not working in their relationship and why, help them come up with mutual solutions for their problems, and re-experience friendship and simple joy in just being with each other.